 Investors generally feel a financial loss about two and a half times more than a gain of the same magnitude.
-Understandably, many of us experience a roller coaster of emotions when investing (as the diagram below illustrates), which can translate into poor buy and sell decisions.
+Understandably, many of us experience a roller coaster of emotions when investing (see Figure 1), which can translate into poor buy and sell decisions.

-Being aware of these emotions during periods of increased volatility can help you avoid panic, keep calm, remain disciplined and focused on reaching your long-term goals.
+Staying aware of these emotions during periods of increased volatility can help you avoid panic, keep calm, remain disciplined and focused on reaching your long-term goals.

-Cycle of market emotions
+Figure 1: Cycle of market emotions